santi1110/bd-dynamodb-delete-clothing-items/README.md

 The unit tests in `ClothingDAOTest` are set-up with a mock database so that you can test your methods offline.
 The `main()` method is set-up in `ClothingApp` so that you can connect to the real ClothingItems table and test your methods that way.

-When you've finished writing your code and testing, make sure `rde workflow run dynamodbdeleteiterators-prework-clothingitems` is passing and push.

 HINTS:
 * [The `getActiveClothingItem()` method only accepts a partition key even though the table uses a partition and sort key!](hints/hint-01.md)